 Many factors might lead to a dog attacking or biting a person.
 Dogs often bite when they feel scared or threatened, become startled, or if they are not properly trained.
 If an owner fails to take the proper steps to train, confine, or maintain a healthy environment for the animal, the results could be harmful.
 These failures could constitute legal negligence, potentially providing grounds for compensation to the victim.

 If a lawsuit is successful, an injured person might be able to recover damages for many of the expenses accrued as a result of their injury.
 The amount recovered may include any monetary losses from receiving medical care as well as lost or diminished earning potential, wage losses, and damages for physical or emotional pain.

-In some cases, compensation may be awarded based upon the losses experienced by a family member.
-An experienced attorney could assist plaintiffs in calculating the full extent of damages associated with their dog bite claim to ensure that the full amount owed is recovered from the defendant, whether it is via a settlement out of court or after trial.
+In some cases, compensation may be awarded based on the losses experienced by a family member.
+An experienced Johnstown dog bite attorney could assist plaintiffs in calculating the full extent of damages associated with their dog bite claim to ensure that the full amount owed is recovered from the defendant, whether it is via a settlement out of court or after trial.

-After a dog attack, you might be traumatized and unsure what legal options you have.
+After a dog attack, you might be traumatized and unsure of what legal options you have.
 However, when a pet owner fails to protect others from their dog, anyone injured by that dog might have a right to pursue compensation.
-A seasoned Johnstown dog bite lawyer could effectively work to gather sufficient evidence, calculate the total amount of your losses, and represent you in the civil lawsuit.
-Contact us today to schedule your free consultation.
+A Johnstown dog bite lawyer could effectively work to gather sufficient evidence, calculate the total amount of your losses, and represent you in a civil lawsuit.
+Contact Marcus & Mack today to schedule your free consultation.